Congratulations on deciding to quit smoking! You’ve taken the first step in a long process that will hopefully see you on a healthier, happier path.

 People who try to quit smoking cold-turkey without any assistance often find themselves falling back into their old habits.
 Using products that replace your nicotine hit with a smaller and safer source usually work better, and research suggests that vaping is one of the most effective.

+A new study reveals more people are quitting smoking successfully with the help of vapes.
 With vaping, you can choose the amount of nicotine in your e-juice, and decrease the amount over time.
 You’ll be going through similar motions as you would if you smoked, which can help “trick” your brain into behaving while you quit.
 Find out for yourself – give vaping a go!